Maybe your profile URL still screams “DJxCrayBeats2007” or some other relic from your experimental high school phase.

 But then you notice it reads like a random string of nonsense, full of messy parameters and no clues about what the page is about.

 That’s the problem with non-optimized URLs.
-With around 13.7 billion searches happening on Google every single day in 2025, each URL becomes a tiny battleground for clicks and visibility.
+With around 13.7 billion searches happening on Google every single day, each URL becomes a tiny battleground for clicks and visibility.

 Now here’s where it gets even worse.
 A confusing, long URL won’t just annoy visitors; it can drag down your search ranking and click-through rate, spoiling your chances even before users arrive.